Best Time To Visit Bulgaria: Weather, Seasons & Festivals By Month

 In October, there’ll be fall foliage, cold nights above 2000m, occasional snow, and daytime temperatures from 0°C to 20°C. In November, winter begins with permanent snow above 2400m, with cold days and nights and varying weather from sunny to snowy, with temperatures below zero during the day at altitude.

-Best Time To Go For Winter Sports & Skiing
+Best Time For Skiing And Winter Sports In Bulgaria

 Bankso Ski Resoirt

 The peak ski season runs from mid-December through late March when slopes and trails are in the best condition.
-Bulgaria has excellent ski resorts in the mountain areas, such as Rhodopes, Rila, etc, that offer affordable ski holidays.
+Bulgaria has excellent ski resorts in the mountain areas, such as the Rhodope and Rila, that offer affordable ski holidays.

 Due to the high-altitude skiing and good snowmaking coverage, the skiing conditions are generally favorable throughout the season.
-Christmas and New Year weeks are most popular and crowded with a festive atmosphere.
+The Christmas and New Year weeks are the most popular and crowded, with a festive atmosphere.

-If milder temperatures and a bit warmer weather are your choice, visit in March when the weather is between 4°C and 11°C on average.
-Since March is towards the end of the season,
+If milder temperatures and a bit warmer weather are your preference, visit in March, when the average temperature is between 4°C and 11 °C. Since March is towards the end of the season,

 You’ll probably find cheaper deals for a ski holiday.

-Best Time To Travel For City Sightseeing & Cultural Events
+Best Time For City Breaks And Cultural Events In Bulgaria

 winter in Bulgaria - Kukeri, mummers perform rituals with costumes and big bells, intended to scare away evil spirits during the international festival of masquerade games Surva in Pernik, Bulgaria